 [035] 411.15, change “A STA transmitting an HE PPDU containing MPDUs that are addressed(#20710) to an AP shall set the TXVECTOR parameter UPLINK_FLAG to 1 unless the HE PPDU is an HE ER SU PPDU with the TXVECTOR parameter TXOP_DURATION set to UNSPECIFIED and contains an RTS or CTS frame in which case the STA may set the TXVECTOR parameter UPLINK_FLAG to 0.” to “A STA transmitting an HE PPDU containing frames that are addressed(#20710) to an AP shall set the TXVECTOR parameter UPLINK_FLAG to 1 unless the HE PPDU is an HE ER SU PPDU with the TXVECTOR parameter TXOP_DURATION set to UNSPECIFIED and contains an RTS or CTS frame in which case the STA may set the TXVECTOR parameter UPLINK_FLAG to 0.”

+[RS: accepted]

 [036] 413.28, change “NOTE—For a TXOP responder, the Duration field in the MAC header of an MPDU carried in the response PPDU is set based on the Duration field in the MAC header of an MPDU carried in the soliciting PPDU as described in 9.2.5.7 (Setting for control response frames) or 9.2.5.8 (Setting for other response frames).” to ” NOTE—For a TXOP responder, the Duration field in the MAC header of a frame carried in the response PPDU is set based on the Duration field in the MAC header of a frame carried in the soliciting PPDU as described in 9.2.5.7 (Setting for control response frames) or 9.2.5.8 (Setting for other response frames).”

+[RS: appears to be fixed in D4.3]

 [037] 418.12, change “A STA transmitting an HE PPDU that carries a broadcast MPDU shall set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to 16 μs.
 A STA transmitting an HE PPDU that carries a group addressed, but not broadcast, MPDU shall not set the value of the TXVECTOR parameter NOMINAL_ PACKET_PADDING to a value which is less than that required for any of the recipients in the multicast group.(#21209)” to “A STA transmitting an HE PPDU that carries a broadcast frame shall set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to 16 μs.
 A STA transmitting an HE PPDU that carries a group addressed, but not broadcast, a frame shall not set the value of the TXVECTOR parameter NOMINAL_ PACKET_PADDING to a value which is less than that required for any of the recipients in the multicast group.(#21209)”

+[RS: change to “broadcast frame” and “group addressed, but not broadcast, frame” respectively]

 [038] 420.7, change “from the HE non-AP STA in response to a Trigger frames and MPDUs containing TRS Control fields addressed to it.” to “from the HE non-AP STA in response to a Trigger frames and frames containing TRS Control fields addressed to it.”

+[RS: appears to be fixed in D4.3]

 [039] 427.7, change “An HE STA that sends a Control frame in response to a frame carried in an HE SU PPDU or an HE ER SU PPDU or an HE MU PPDU that carries an MPDU with the Normal Ack or Implicit BAR ack policy(#20545)” to “An HE STA that sends a Control frame in response to a frame carried in an HE SU PPDU or an HE ER SU PPDU or an HE MU PPDU that carries a frame with the Normal Ack or Implicit BAR ack policy(#20545)”

+[RS: accepted]